-Date of resolution July 20, 2018 Category and number of eligible grantees Director of the Company 5 Director of subsidiary 5 Number of stock acquisition rights 147 (Note 1) 62 (Note 1) Class, description and number of shares represented by stock acquisition rights Common stock 14,700 shares (Note 2) Common stock 6,200 shares (Note 2) Amount to be paid upon exercise of stock acquisition rights One yen per share Exercise period From August 18, 2018 until August 17, 2038 Issue price for shares issued through the exercise of the stock acquisition rights and the amount capitalized as common stock Issue price: 3,006 yen Amount capitalized as common Terms and conditions for exercising the stock acquisition rights ts (Note 3) Matters related to transfer of the stock acquisition rights Subject to the approval of the Board of Directors Matters related to the grant of stock acquisition rights accompanying reorganization acts (Note 4)
+Date of resolution July 20, 2018 Category and number of eligible grantees Director of the Company 5 Director of subsid Number of stock acquisition rights 147 (Note 1) 62 (Note 1) Class, description and number of shares represented by stock acquisition rights Common stock Common s 14,700 shares (Note 2) 6,200 shares ( Amount to be paid upon exercise of stock acquisition rights One yen per share Exercise period From August 18, 2018 until August 17, 2038 Issue price for shares issued through the exercise of the stock acquisition rights and the amount capitalized as common stock Issue price: 3,006 yen Amount capitalized as common stock: 1,503 yen Terms and conditions for exercising the stock acquisition rights s (Note 3) Matters related to transfer of the stock acquisition rights Subject to the approval of the Board of Directors Matters related to the grant of stock acquisition rights accompanying reorganization acts (Note 4)

-Above is based on information available as of the end of the current fiscal year (March 31, 2019).
-No change has been made as of the end of the month preceding the filing date (May 31, 2019).
+Above is based on information available as of the end of the current fiscal year (March 31, 2020).
+No change has been made as of the end of the month preceding the filing date (May 31, 2020).